MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 ReFS deduplication and compression is a storage optimization feature designed specifically for active workloads, such as [Azure virtual desktop infrastructure (VDI) on Azure Stack HCI](../deploy/virtual-desktop-infrastructure.md).
 This feature helps optimize storage usage, enhancing overall performance, and significantly reducing storage cost.

 This feature uses [ReFS block cloning](/windows-server/storage/refs/block-cloning) to reduce data movement and enable metadata only operations.
 The feature operates at the data block level and uses fixed block size depending on the cluster size.
-The compression engine uses heatmaps to identify when a block of data was last used and compresses only unused data, optimizing for CPU usage.
+The compression engine uses heatmaps to identify when a block of data was last used and compresses the infrequently used data, optimizing for CPU usage.

 You can run ReFS deduplication and compression as a one-time job or automate it with scheduled jobs.
 This feature works with both all-flash and hybrid systems and supports various resiliency settings, such as two-way mirror, nested two-way mirror, three-way mirror, and mirror accelerated parity.